nocalhost/nocalhost.github.io/docs/guides/develop-service.md

 You can associate the local source code directory to a workload before entering DevMode.
 Once you associated this directory, Nocalhost will save this directory path in the database.

-When you entering DevMode, Nocalhost will use this path directory without asking for input.
+When you entering DevMode, Nocalhost will use this path directory instead of asking for input.

 **Steps:**